 We intend to promote positive attitudes to language learning and to speakers of foreign languages and their culture; encourage contacts abroad through visits and exchanges; and develop a European and international outlook in our pupils.

-The department focuses on facilitating an understanding of the grammar and structure of the language(s) studied.
+The Modern Languages Department focuses on facilitating an understanding of the grammar and structure of the language(s) studied.
 We also aim to enable each pupil to achieve the best result of which he/she is capable in public examinations.
 We are committed to adapting our teaching to the needs of the individual and to varying our teaching methods both to interest and challenge pupils.

 Syllabus and resources

-The Modern Languages department offers a range of language courses, which can be divided in two groups.
+The Modern Languages Department offers a range of language courses for Sixth Form pupils, which can be divided in two groups.

 Group 1—studies in language and literature